Skip to main content

 Hygiene products and cosmetics

-Keep the following out of your child's sight and reach:
+Keep these items out of your child's sight and reach:

 • perfumes, deodorants and aftershave